zdizzle6717/react-responsive-audio-player/README.md

 ##Styling
 **IMPORTANT NOTES**
 * In order to use the default stylings you'll need to grab the compiled `audioplayer.css` sheet from the module's `dist/` directory.
+Again, if you're not using npm, you can get the sheet [here](https://github.com/benwiley4000/react-responsive-audio-player/releases).
 * Include the following code in your own CSS to ensure the audio player takes up the full screen width:
 ```
 html,